 If you had walkie talkies as a kid, you probably played at being police, spies or truckers because they all use portable radios, or something like them anyhow.
 While it’s great fun to pretend when you’re young, you’ll need to know the actual capabilities and limitations of your gear as a prepared adult.
 What can those little walkie talkies really do?
 It’s always better to have gear that can multitask so it cuts down on what you need to carry.

 Can walkie talkies communicate with CB radios?
-The term “Walkie-Talkie,” is a very generic term,” it only gives an overview of a group, not the individual specifics.
-Handheld radios operate on different frequencies.
 Some absolutely do not work in the range needed to talk to or hear on a CB, but others are designed to do exactly that.
-These radios are usually called Handheld
+These radios are usually called Handheld CBs, but not always.

 How Do Different Walkie Talkies Work

 The specific frequency range, the band, your radio operates on determines the type.
 As mentioned, “Walkie Talkie,” is actually a slang term for handheld two-way radios.
 Portable radios, which transmit and receive, are known by several names.
 However, in the US, it is the same product whatever you may choose to call it.
 Some radios require licensing, such as the GMRS and HAM, while most do not.